 Canada is one of the most popular study destinations in the world.
 Canada offers high quality, research-oriented education which is recognized worldwide.
 In fact, it is best to say that Canada is safe, secure, healthy, multicultural and welcoming for international students.

 Canada is regarded as one of the best countries to live in.
-Every year thousands of international students apply to study in Canadian University.
+Every year thousands of international students apply to study at Canadian universities.
 Many Canadian universities are ranked in the top 100 worldwide.